Anatoly-IVANOV/ektaron-utils-files-video-strip-audio/README.md

 # Ektaron’s Utils – Video File Audio Stripper

 A straightforward Bash script to strip all audio and metadata from any video file without transcoding, preserving the original video quality and codec.
-This utility is particularly useful for film/video professionals and enthusiasts who need to create video-only versions of their files quickly and reliably.
+Developed at [Ektaron](https://ektaron.com), this utility is particularly useful for film/video professionals and enthusiasts who need to create video-only versions of their files quickly and reliably.

 ## Features